 Unconditional connection exposes the experience of separation for what it is — an illusion — and taps into the powerful truth of omnipresent partnership: We are always connected whether we perceive it or not.

 Knowing we’re interconnected provides a foundation for social harmony and a powerful leverage point from which to co-create patterns of mutual workability in any partnership.

-In contrast to social structures that rely on fear, threats, and force to maintain control hierarchies, healthy partnerships tend to be more egalitarian.
+In contrast to social structures that rely on fear, threats, and force to maintain control hierarchies, healthy partnerships are cooperative, collaborative and noncoercive.
 The more connected the partners feel, the more they prefer power with, rather than power over, each other.
 They value the sovereignty of individuals — even children — trusting their innate sociality to guide them, without coercion, toward pro-social behavior.
 They understand that working with human nature is easier and far more pleasant than opposing it.

 When the members of a partnership are attuned to each other’s emotional states as well as their own, they notice immediately when the well-being of any partner is diminished.
 In other words, they know when “something isn’t working” for one or more partners.
 This kind of empathic connection precludes an “every man for himself” strategy.
 If “I feel your pain,” then any solution that “works” at your expense is simply not an option for me.

 To achieve mutual workability, a partnership strategy requires creativity.
 When a problem or conflict arises, one or more partners begin a creative process that will continue until a solution that works “well enough” for everyone is found.
 The process may unfold in stages as better, more nuanced solutions are innovated and trialed.
 The goal is always to move in a direction that results in more workability for more partners, letting go of less effective solutions in favor of more effective ones.